The Future’s Most Important Possibility — Contact With Extraterrestrial Life

 Observing a Volatile Species

 This is what ET: The Extraterrestrial was doing on Earth.
 He was a botanist, collecting botanical samples, who accidentally got left behind.
-As scientists, observation is core to understanding, and we ourselves engage in a lot of observation of other species ourselves.
+As scientists, observation is core to understanding, and we engage in a lot of observation of other species ourselves.
 If so, it should be looked upon as a potentially benign phenomenon that ETs might be observing us and might have been for quite some time.
-It’s likely that they observe a lot of rapidly advancing civilizations who tend to accept violence and pollution as acceptable ways to exist.
+It’s likely that they observe a lot of rapidly advancing civilizations who tend to accept violence, exploitation, and pollution as acceptable ways to exist.
 In the fabric of space/time, some of the things we do might have further reaching effects than we think.
 If we can pollute our planet, we can pollute the space around it, and that could be a problem for neighbors of ours.
 If we show aggressive, expansionist tendencies on our own planet, we are likely to expand those practices beyond our planet.
 It’s understandable then, that they might want to keep an eye on us.

 It has been suggested that extraterrestrials aren’t new to Planet Earth, but have been involved in our development for millennia, at least.
-Civilization as we know it (with advanced knowledge of astronomy, mathematics, architecture, etc.) did appear to spring up out of nowhere, including Sumer/Mesopotamia, China, and Mesoamerica and the cosmological myths in many areas are full of ‘beings from the stars’.
+Civilization as we know it (with advanced knowledge of astronomy, mathematics, architecture, engineering, etc.) did appear to spring up out of nowhere, including Sumer/Mesopotamia, China, and Mesoamerica and the cosmological myths in many areas around the world are full of ‘beings from the stars’.
 As advanced species themselves, ET might view it as mentorship.
 We are at a crossroads and they might want to lend a guiding hand, so we can also one day be an advanced species.
 Otherwise we might be at the risk of extinction, or perhaps even worse, we might destroy others.

 Anyone paying attention to the news knows that we have many intractable problems.
-The daily suffering on this planet is probably anathema to benevolent extraterrestrials and they might feel compelled to do something, just as we feel compelled to intervene when we see disaster and genocide occurring.
+The daily suffering on this planet is most likely anathema to benevolent extraterrestrials and they feel compelled to do something, just as we feel compelled to intervene when we see disaster and genocide occurring.
 Advanced species are likely to have advanced technologies, which could go a long way towards helping humanity, dealing with the energy crisis, and cleaning up the planet.
 They might feel a responsibility to help less advanced civilizations in peril.

 This theme was explored in the two films (original and re-make), The Day the Earth Stood Still, in which an advanced ET visits Earth to intervene in humankind’s bad decision-making.
 For instance, if they think we are on track towards total climate destruction, nuclear war, or some other self-inflicted destruction (which most of humanity of course doesn’t want), they might feel the need to intervene.
 We might only be one planet, but we are part of a whole.